hexa-org/policy-opa/ReadME.md

 ## Enabling Go Applications with OPA and IDQL

 An OPA Client is simply an application (a policy enforcement point or PAP) that makes a request to an OPA server to request a policy decision.

-To make a request, a client application may use the `opaTools` package to call PrepareInput to prepare an input object to pass to
+To make a request, a client application may use the `client/hexaOpaClient` package to call PrepareInput to prepare an input object to pass to
 OPA.
 ```go
 func (w http.ResponseWriter, r *http.Request) {